miblee/lab-w02d03-js-expense-tracker/readme.md

 Their requirements are as follows:

-"I want to keep a running tally of all my expensives."
+"I want to keep a running tally of all my expenses."

 ## MVP

 When a user visits the site...
     they should see...
+    - the text "Expense Report"
     - an input field to enter an amount
     - an input field to enter an expense name
     - a button that says "Add expense"
-    - the text "Expenses"
     - the text "Total Expenses: 0"

 When a user enters an amount and a name for the expense...